Bertrand31/Monitaure/README.md

     * Heap Analytics for retroactive interaction statistics.

 Concerning the graphical aspect of the application, you can find all the goodies [here on Dribble](https://dribbble.com/guillaumeparra/tags/monitaure).

+## Project purpose

+While it is a useful service anyone can use, it is also meant -as a team project- to showcase our skills.

+The team is composed of the following people:
+* [Bertrand Junqua](https://awebsiteabout.me) for both the front-end and back-end developments, and server administration ;
+* [Guillaume Parra](https://whyyouwillhire.me) who takes care of the UI & UX ;
+* [Quentin Bucciarelli](https://www.behance.net/qbucciarelli) who laid a hand for writing some of the CSS and the email templates.

 ## Bonus: Error pages